 MI OL Events

-Michigan Operation Lifesaver Quarterly Meeting April 20, 2018, 9:30 AM at the Durand Union Station, Durand, Michigan
+Michigan Operation Lifesaver Bi-annual Meeting October 19, 2018, 9:30 AM at the Washtenaw County Sheriff, Ann Arbor, Michigan

 Do you have a group that would benefit from a free presentation on highway-rail grade crossing safety and rail trespass prevention?
 No problem.